Internal Affairs Unit

 Use of Force Tracking

 Another key function the Internal Affairs Unit serves is tracking use of force incidents across all three Sheriff’s Office bureaus.
 Blue Team is an integral component of the IAPro Case Management System.
 Blue Team records all use of force incidents and contains an algorithm that feeds the Early Warning System (EWS).
 Once an employee’s use of force incidents reaches a certain threshold, IAPro captures this data and integrates it into an Early Warning Report.
 This report provides the employee’s chain of command the ability to evaluate the nature of each incident, and provide early intervention, and training as needed.
-Comparing the last two years of data, use of force entries declined from 2,786 entries in 2017, to 2,266 in 2018.
-Increased emphasis on de-escalation techniques during in-service training can be attributed in-part, to this decline.

 As the Sheriff’s Office has grown, so has the importance of training for all employees.
-The Internal Affairs team instructs both sworn and non-sworn employees about the PSU’s purpose, and mission.
+The Internal Affairs team instructs both sworn and non-sworn employees about Internal Affairs' purpose, and mission.
 Included in this instruction is the criteria used in determining which complaints/alleged violations are typically investigated by the chain of command, and which are typically referred to the Internal Affairs Unit.
 Each level of violation is discussed, as well as the potential remedy for each.
 A unique component established by the Sheriff to ensure fair and objective administration of policy violations is the Disciplinary Action Board (DAB).
 Employees were instructed on the DAB composition, the board process, and policy violations that typically meet the threshold for formal DAB hearings.

 Justice Department Funding and Non-Discrimination